rust-project-primer/book/src/testing/unit-tests.md

 ## Testing async code

-If you chose to use async code in your project, you migth run into a situation where you need to write unit tests for asynchronous code.
+If you chose to use async code in your project, you might run into a situation where you need to write unit tests for asynchronous code.
 Usually, most of the unit tests don't require it, because you will follow the _blocking core, async shell_ paradigm.